The Roost: Release

-The Roost had its world premiere at South by Southwest on March 12, 2005 and was released on DVD on October 3, 2006 by Showtime and Paramount Home Entertainment.
+The Roost had its world premiere at South by Southwest on March 12, 2005 and garnered $5,642 ($9,953 in 2025) at the box office after its theatrical run.
+It was released on DVD on October 3, 2006 by Showtime and Paramount Home Entertainment.'

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 52% based on 21 reviews, with a weighted average rating of 6/10.

 On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 62 out of 100, based on 10 critics, indicating "generally favorable reviews".

 Kim Newman from Empire gave it 3/4 stars, calling it "a creepy vampire variant".
 Jeannette Catsoulis from New York Times gave the film a mixed review, writing, "Creatively shot and framed by the cinematographer Eric Robbins, who constructs gorgeously lighted centerpieces surrounded by strips of menacing black, the movie almost overcomes its low budget and threadbare plot.
 Almost."

 Robert Koehler from Variety wrote, "The Roost celebrates and restores the 1970s B-horror pic with zero gloss and terrific, rough-hewn craft."